refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ## How is it work with data hooks?

-**refine** data hooks are used to fetch data from the data provider.
-It passed paramters to the data provider and returns the result.
+**refine** data hooks are used to fetch data from the API using the data provider methods.
+It passes parameters to the data provider and returns the result.
 For example, to get all the records for the `posts` resource, use the `useList` hook as below.

 ```ts title="src/pages/posts/index.tsx"